sjbennett123/scottjbennett/content/toee/notes.md

 title: notes
 ---

+## February 15, 2024

+I spoke to the gang about

+Marta came and talked to us about their strange family customs.
+Marta gave us the third of the teeth and asked me not to touch the tooth.
+I really hate how this woman talks to me but I guess that's the price that I pay for my weakness with Frank my nemesis.

+I spoke to Galahad about my weaknesses in not protecting the party from Scrying and other magical spells.

 ## February 8, 2024

 I was about to go to sleep with Galahad and leave Autumn to sleep along in the basement of the welcome wench.
 Autumn speaks to Galahad and I about staying in the basement so that she is not alone.
 We agree to stay there.
 I speak to Autumn about the nature of magic and how we are all built on the sholders of those that came before.